whateverpal/coinmetrics-tools/README.md

 ### How to use

 Please look at files in the examples folder.
 Coincrawler is a client-server software: postgres database hosting machine fetches data from servers on which cryptocurrency nodes run.

+### PIVX support notes

+Correct processing of spent zerocoin outputs relies on the modified version of PIVX node, which you can find here: https://github.com/whateverpal/PIVX/tree/getspentzerocoinamount.